tudborg/vpython/README.md

 $ vpython my_script.py
 ```

-Or use it in a script, as you would with `python`:
+Or use it in a script's shebang:
 ```python
 #!/usr/bin/vpython